Illumina/RepeatCatalogs/README.md

 # STR Catalogs

 Short tandem repeats (STRs) are genomic sequences comprised of repetitions of a short motif (typically 2-6bp).
 Many STRs are implicated in a variety of genetic disorders, such as Huntington's disease, amyotrophic lateral sclerosis (ALS), and fragile X syndrome.
-Thanks to recent improvements in Next-Generation Sequencing (NGS) technologies and computational methods (e.g., Expansion Hunter), it is now possible to identify large expansions of STRs using Whole Genome Sequencing (WGS).
+Thanks to recent improvements in Next-Generation Sequencing (NGS) technologies and computational methods (e.g., ExpansionHunter), it is now possible to identify large expansions of STRs using Whole Genome Sequencing (WGS).

 Accurate repeat genotyping requires a high-quality STR catalog that specifies reference coordinates and structure of each locus.
 Here, we generated well-curated  STR catalog that can facilitate analysis of STRs genome-wide.

 ## Documentation

-### Analyze STRs using Expansion Hunter
+### Analyze STRs using ExpansionHunter

-The way to use the catalog is to genotype STRs in the catalog in WGS data using [Expansion Hunter](https://github.com/Illumina/ExpansionHunter).
+The way to use the catalog is to genotype STRs in the catalog in WGS data using [ExpansionHunter](https://github.com/Illumina/ExpansionHunter).
 We provided a quick [introduction](docs/usage.md) to do that.

 ### Catalogs

-The contains genome-wide STRs that are polymorphic across populations and 30+ known pathogenic STRs.
+The contains 174,293 STRs that are polymorphic across populations and 30+ known pathogenic STRs.

 #### Overview